 in the U.S., so the purity and strength listed on the supplement package may be unreliable.

 How do I get ready for this test?

-Be sure to tell your healthcare provider if you are taking a DHEA supplement or any
+Tell your healthcare provider if you are taking a DHEA supplement or any supplement

-supplement marketed as an "athletic performance enhancer."
-In addition, let your healthcare
+marketed as an "athletic performance enhancer."
+Be sure your healthcare provider know

-provider know about all other medicines, herbs, vitamins, and supplements you are
+about all other medicines, herbs, vitamins, and supplements you are taking.
+This includes

 medicines that don't need a prescription and any illicit drugs you may use.